vareger/frontnode/README.md

 # FrontNode

-**FrontNode** helps you to receive transaction events and check balance on the Bitcoin P2P network for a specific address in real time.
+**FrontNode** helps you to receive transaction events and check the balance on the Bitcoin P2P network for a specific address in real-time.

 To track any Input/Output transactions and updates related to the specific addresses, register one or multiple addresses in FrontNode by running POST HTTP query and subscribe for Kafka endpoint.
-If the address will send or receive some transaction, it will trigger event.
+If the address will send or receive some transaction, it will trigger FrontNode event.

-Additionally, you can check address balance (if it is not a script) by running simple GET http query.
+Additionally, you can check address balance (if it is not a script) by running simple GET HTTP query.

 ##### Below is project architecture diagram.